Professsional identity

 Vision on design

-Increasingly many complex societal issues are on the rise.
-These issues, such as the climate crisis, housing crisis and the recent rise of right-wing politics all have the power to generate more injustice in this world (Adger et al., 2006; Nasrabadi et al., 2024 Meade, 2024).
-Designers should strive to counter these developments and help steer the world to a more equitable world that is beneficial for all people.
-However, the origin of these issues is complex and multi-faceted, and therefore I believe that designers should not tackle these issues on their own.
-Experts such as social scientists, activists, people with lived experience, artists and journalists among others have been working on these societal issues decades before design even dipped its toes into the social world in recent years (Chen et al., 2015).
-Therefore, I think designers should create in synergy with these experts to work for more social justice and equity within this world.
+Increasingly many complex societal issues, such as the climate crisis, housing crisis and the recent rise of right-wing politics, threaten to deepen global injustice (Adger et al., 2006; Nasrabadi et al., 2024; Meade, 2024).
+Designers should strive to counter these developments and help steer the world to a more equitable world that is beneficial for all people, though not in isolation.
+Experts such as social scientists, activists, people with lived experience, artists and journalists among others have been working on these societal issues decades before social design, a design practice explicitly focused on societal change, even began to surface (Chen et al., 2015).
+While I align with the goals of social design, I am critical of how it is often practiced.

-A quality that designers have that is unique is to render visible and tangible what is at stake, since design forces us to be concrete.
+Another quality that designers have that is unique is to render visible and tangible what is at stake, since design forces us to be concrete.
 This is how I envision what Manzini describes as “design giving form to a changing world” (Manzini, 1994, p.43): materializing alternative realities through design to better understand and research how we might imagine our future.
 Socio-technical imaginaries, and who gets to formulate them, are crucial to shaping policy and beliefs (Jasanoff & Kim, 2015).
-This means that imaginaries also have the power to drive transformation.
+Imaginaries have the power to drive transformation.